rrbanda/chbox/README.md

-# Chris using Image based Linux Operating System
+# ChRIS using Image based Linux Operating System

 ## Containerfile to build a bootc image embedded with ChRIS application quadlets